 Request for Proposals for Biomolecular Simulation Time on Anton

-The Biomedical Applications Group at the Pittsburgh Supercomputing Center (PSC, http://www.psc.edu) is soliciting proposals for computer time on Anton, a special-purpose supercomputer for molecular dynamics (MD) simulation designed by D. E. Shaw Research (DESRES).
-A 512-node Anton 1 machine is currently available and in production use at the PSC.
-The machine has been made available without cost by DESRES for non-commercial research use by universities and other not-for-profit institutions, and is hosted by PSC.
+The Pittsburgh Supercomputing Center (PSC, www.psc.edu) is soliciting proposals for computer time on Anton 2, a special-purpose supercomputer for molecular dynamics (MD) simulation designed by D. E. Shaw Research (DESRES).
+Since late 2016, a 128-node Anton 2 machine has been made available without cost by DESRES for non-commercial research use by universities and other not-for-profit institutions.
+The machine is hosted by PSC.

-Please note that this RFP solicits proposals for simulation time on the 512-node Anton 1 machine currently hosted at PSC.
-Thus Anton in the remainder of this RFP refers specifically to the Anton 1 machine at PSC.
+This RFP solicits proposals for simulation time on the 128-node Anton 2 machine that is currently hosted at PSC (and not the Anton 1 system that was at PSC from 2010-2016).
+Thus Anton in the remainder of this RFP refers specifically to the Anton 2 machine.

 To qualify for an allocation on Anton, the principal investigator (PI) must be a faculty or staff member at a U.S. academic or non-profit research institution and must have the appropriate level of authority and responsibility to direct the project supported by the allocation.
 A graduate student or postdoctoral researcher may not be a PI, but a qualified advisor may apply for an allocation on her or his behalf.
-Furthermore, each investigator can serve as a PI for only a single application for computer time on Anton.
-PIs who previously had an allocation on Anton at PSC are required to provide a 2-3 page progress report of their past work on the Anton machine at PSC.
-Repeat applications unaccompanied by a progress report will not be considered.
+Furthermore, each investigator can serve as a PI for only a single application for computer time on Anton in a given allocation round.
+If a PI or co-PI is on another Anton proposal (as co-PI or PI, respectively), investigators involved in both proposals must clearly explain why this arrangement is required and why it does not constitute an effective doubling of the allowed allocation for a given research effort.
+PIs who previously had an allocation on Anton 1 or the current Anton system at PSC are required to provide a progress report of their past work on the Anton machine at PSC.
+Repeat applications by a given PI that are unaccompanied by a progress report will not be considered.

 The remainder of this Request for Proposals (RFP) describes the intended focus of solicited projects, outlines simulation requirements, offers proposal preparation instructions, and explains the proposal review process.